curl/everything-curl/usingcurl/verbose/trace.md

     0010: 79 74 65 73 0d 0a                               ytes..

 Every single sent and received byte get displayed individually in hexadecimal numbers.
-Received headers will be output line by line.
+Received headers are output line by line.

 If you think the hexadecimals are not helping, you can try `--trace-ascii [filename]` instead, also this accepting '-' for stdout and that makes the 15